muhamadisro27/blog-creation/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Second, run json server as a mock API.
+Third, run json server as a mock API.

 ```bash
 npx json-server --watch db.json --port 3001